-- evaluating and making recommendations to the full Board as to the composition, organization and governance of our Board and its committees, - evaluating and making recommendations as to director candidates, - evaluating current Board members' performance, - overseeing the process for CEO and other executive officer succession planning, - · developing and recommending governance guidelines for the Company, and - overseeing the Company's Environmental, Social and Governance, or ESG, strategy, initiatives and policies.
+- evaluating and making recommendations to the full Board as to the composition, organization and governance of our Board and its committees. - · evaluating and making recommendations as to director candidates, - evaluating current Board members' performance, - overseeing the process for CEO and other executive officer succession planning, - · developing and recommending governance guidelines for the Company, and - overseeing the Company's Environmental, Social and Governance, or ESG, strategy, initiatives and policies.
 Our ESG report can be found at https://investors.dermtech.com/corporate-governance/governance-overview.

 Generally, our Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third party search firms or other appropriate sources.
 Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with our Nominating and Governance Committee Policy Regarding Qualifications of Directors appended to our Nominating and Corporate Governance Committee's written charter.
 Threshold criteria include: personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of our industry, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on our Board, and concern for the long-term interests of our stockholders.
-Our Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director, and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and country of citizenship on our Board and its committees.
+Our Nominating and Corporate Governance Committee has not adopted a formal diversity policy in connection with the consideration of director nominations or the selection of nominees.
+However, the Nominating and Corporate Governance Committee will consider issues of diversity among its members in identifying and considering nominees for director, and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and country of citizenship on our Board and its committees.
 The Nominating and Corporate Governance Committee will also evaluate candidates for nomination in light of the recommendations for diversity of the Board, as those recommendations evolve from time to time, and oversee compliance by management with the requirements for board diversity and disclosure of diversity characteristics of the Board in our public filings, including pursuant to the rules of the Nasdaq Stock Market and otherwise.
 Our board consists of 3 directors that self-identify as female and 1 director that self identifies as an underrepresented minority, as illustrated in the following Board Diversity Matrix.

-Board Diversity Mat rix (As of March 15, 2 023)
+Board Diversity Matrix (As of March 15, 2023)

 Board Size:

 Total Number of Directors 8

 Female Male Non-Binary Did Not Disclose Gender

 Gender:

-Directors 3 5 - -
+Directors 3 5

 Number of Directors Who Identify in Any of the Categories Below:

-African American or Black - - -
+African American or Black

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American

-Asian (other than South Asian) - - - -
+Asian (other than South Asian)

-South Asian -
+South Asian

-Hispanic or Latinx 1 - - -
+Hispanic or Latinx 1

-Native Hawaiian or Pacific Islander -
+Native Hawaiian or Pacific Islander

-White 2 5 -
+White 2 5

-Two or More Races or Ethnicities - -
+Two or More Races or Ethnicities

 LGBTQ+

 Persons with Disabilities

 Did not Disclose Demographic Background